The Economist Review

 I consider The Economist to be almost exclusively a political magazine - mainly because of the ratio of political content to economic content - but also because the economic issues they do cover are often looked at from a political aspect.
 For example, if they write an article about fixing a weak American economy, they would be more likely to talk about what politicians will do as opposed to the influence of companies or consumers.

 It would be useful to me if they had more content focused purely on the economy and financial markets of different countries, but I know this isn't their focus.
-Although they do publish macro-economic statistics about many countries in the last two pages every week, there is no analysis or trends so the raw data has no stand-alone value.
+Although they do publish current macro-economic statistics about many countries in the last two pages every week, there is no analysis or historical data so the current statistics by themselves have no context.

 The magazine can be a fun read during your downtime.
 I usually find two to three good economics or politics articles per issue, but I consider these casual reading.
 Even though I do like to make an occasional trade on a foreign stock index like the Nikkei or Heng Seng when I see a good opportunity, almost all of the content in The Economist is inconsequential to trading.